shyiko/exfm-chrome-app/readme.md

     cd exfm-chrome-app
     npm install # this will install all required dependencies

-    grunt # for the CRX
+    grunt crx # for the CRX
     grunt zip # for zip distribution

 ## License

 [MIT License](http://opensource.org/licenses/mit-license.php)

+> src/chrome-app/images contains artwork by ex.fm, which may be a subject to a different license.